 It's crucial to have a set of pruners that can handle everything from a thick branch to a delicate stem.
+These have a chrome plating to resist rust and sap.

 Nothing is more aggravating than when you can't find your tools, so keep them close with an attractive apron.